codered-sjy/secure_textfield/README.md

 ## Supported Properties

-`NoCopyPasteTextField` supports all the same properties as Flutter's standard `TextField`:
+`SecureTextField` supports all the same properties as Flutter's standard `TextField`:

 - `controller`: TextEditingController for managing text
 - `decoration`: InputDecoration for styling